-In order to help students learn proper composition skills and to promote academic honesty, this class will use the services provided by Turnitin (herein after "the Service.")
-The instructor may use the Service to review all submitted assignments.
+In order to help students learn proper composition skills and to promote academic honesty, this class will use the services provided by Turnitin (hereinafter, the "Service").
+The above URL contains information about the capabilities, services, terms and conditions, and privacy policy of the Service.